-In order for families to receive acknowledgement and thanks in a timely manner, you can help us by paying donation collections in online, where possible.
+In order for families to receive acknowledgement and thanks quickly, you can help us by paying donation collections in online, where possible.

-If you are a Funeral Director wishing to pay in a collection on behalf of a family, please follow this link.
+If you are a Funeral Director wishing to pay in a collection on behalf of a family, please donate using our online form.

 Any cheques should be made payable to ‘Dementia UK’, and sent to us at Dementia UK, 7th Floor, One Aldgate, London, EC3N 1RE.
 We will receive these cheques, but please do note there will be a delay in our ability to acknowledge them.